ChristopherTrimboli/ChristopherTrimboli/README.md

 React, Node.js, Typescript, HTML, CSS, UI libraries, API development and product / engineering management are some of my key skills.

-I am currently learning dapp development, smart contracts and the ETH ecosystem.
+I have about a year of experience in dapp development, smart contracts and the ETH ecosystem.
+Still learning for sure, but can get most things done.

 Fulltime, I'm a frontend team lead for a next-gen e-casino games company in Vancouver.